 You then get a summary page to check the components, before going through to the simple payment page.
 The whole process was relatively straightforward, apart from the adding cupboards etc.

-If you order before 3pm on a weekday, your order is despatched for next working day delivery.
-We missed the deadline by just a few minutes on the Tuesday, but it was with us on the Thursday, giving us just enough time to sell the bookcase and dresser to make sense.
-I was so excited when it arrived by courier – finally we would have a tidy living room!
+If you order before 3 pm on a weekday, your order is despatched for next working day delivery.
+We missed the deadline by just a few minutes on Tuesday, but it was with us on Thursday, giving us just enough time to sell the bookcase and dresser to make space.
+I was so excited when it arrived by courier – finally, we would have a tidy living room!

 Graham started putting it up.
 It was simple.
 Attach the long bits (no idea of the technical word!) to the wall, and slot in the shelves.
 Nothing tricky.
 I am pretty sure that even I could have done it.
 All he needed was a screwdriver and his drill.
 But when he had put up the first bit, I noticed we had a problem.
 A big problem.
 A huge problem.

 It wasn’t deep enough.

 Not even by a few cm, but by a whole 22cm.
 Realising this, I jumped back onto my laptop, praying that Shelf Store had sent me the wrong part by mistake.
 Then I swore.
 Very very very loudly.

 I had ordered shelves at a depth of 18cm rather than 40cm.
 It was our fault.

 The only thing I can imagine is that I clicked on the 40cm, but without realising, managed to scroll up to the 18cm.
 I know Graham measured it right and I clicked the right button because we had a conversation about it (We initially wanted 48cm but the choices were either 50cm or 40cm).
 Whatever caused me to make that mistake, I should have noticed it and double checked on the review page.
 I didn’t, and that was my own fault and a big lesson about checking carefully has been learned.